shravanighule/inheritance/README.md

     j3.brand();
     cout<<j3.type[2]<<": "<<j3.color<<endl;
 }
-Hybrid Inheritance: A combination of two or more types of inheritance.
+5.Hybrid Inheritance: A combination of two or more types of inheritance.

-Algorithm
+Algorithm:
-Single Inheritance
+1.Single Inheritance
-Class Definition: Uni
+.Class Definition: Uni
 Define a class Uni with a public string variable university, initialized to "Symbiosis International University: ".
 Define a public method discipline() that prints "Engineering".
-Class Definition: Department
+.Class Definition: Department
 Define a class Department that inherits publicly from the Uni class.
 In this class, define a public string variable dept, initialized to "Electronics & Communication".
-Main Function:
+.Main Function:
 Create an object a1 of the class Department.
 Call the method discipline() using the object a1, which will print "Engineering".
 Access the university string variable from the Uni class using the a1 object and concatenate it with the dept variable from the Department class.
 Print the concatenated result, which will output: "Symbiosis International University: Electronics & Communication".
-Multiple Inheritance
+2.Multiple Inheritance
-Class Definition: Vehicle
+.Class Definition: Vehicle
 Define a class Vehicle with:
 A public string variable company, initialized to "Ford".
 A public method type() that prints "Mustang".
-Class Definition: Specs
+.Class Definition: Specs
 Define a class Specs with:
 A public string variable mileage, initialized to "8 kmpl".
 A public method colour() that prints "Grey and Black".
-Class Definition: Car (Child Class)
+.Class Definition: Car (Child Class)
 Define a class Car that inherits publicly from both Vehicle and Specs (demonstrating multiple inheritance).
 In this class, define a public string variable seater, initialized to "4 seater".
-Main Function:
+.Main Function:
 Create an object f1 of the class Car.
 Call the colour() method using the object f1, which prints "Grey and Black".
 Access and print the company string variable from the Vehicle class using the f1 object, which will output "Ford".